 3. Don’t Worry Too Much About Homeschooling Methods

 If you’re a proactive planner, you’ve probably already started digging around to learn more about homeschool methods.
 Maybe you even took a quiz online to find out whether Charlotte Mason, classical, eclectic, or unit studies is the best approach for you.
-(If you have no idea what I’m talking about, do NOT start freaking out right now!)

 Understanding the various homeschooling methods is helpful, but certainly not required.
 They give us a useful framework that we can use to search for a curriculum that resonates with us, or bond with a like-minded mama over lattes at the park.